proge-software/DevCamp/HOL/dotnet/03-azuread-office365/README.md

         }
     ```

-1. Add the `[Authorize]` attribute to the `Controllers` -> `IncidentConroller` methods to block any access to these routes until the user authenticates.
+23. Add the `[Authorize]` attribute to the `Controllers` -> `IncidentController` methods to block any access to these routes until the user authenticates.

     ```csharp
     [Authorize]